earthskyorg/Solana-Memecoin-CLI/README.md

 - ``` git pull --rebase # Pull the latest changes```
 - ``` git stash pop # Apply Your stashed changes```

-### If you think this project is useful, please give us a star🌟, it will help us a lot.
+### If you think this project is useful, please give us a star 🌟